 Once it has reached suborbital space, SpaceShipTwo passengers will be able to view the Earth from portholes next to their seats, or unbuckle their seatbelts and float in zero gravity.

 Branson said that, while initially the spaceship will remain suborbital, “in time we’ll go to orbital flights.
+And, you know, one day … we hope to build a hotel in space,” he added.

 Virgin officials are “also thinking about intercontinental travel at a fraction of the time that it currently takes to go from, you know, say America to Australia.”